evangalen/ng-improved-testing/README.md

 Bower
 -----
-You can easily install and add it to an existing project that uses Bower using the following command: bower install ng-improved-testing --save-dev
+You can easily install and add it to an existing project using the following command:

+    bower install ng-improved-testing --save-dev